Admission to the UAM is always free.

 The University Art Museum offers tours for all students, K-12 school classes, and community groups interested in visiting the UAM’s galleries and the campus sculpture collection.
 Tours are conducted by UAM Docents, who provide a variety of meaningful experiences to accommodate the diverse needs of visitors.

 Community groups, organizations, and clubs are encouraged to reach out to the UAM to schedule a tour by contacting Christina Alegria, Curator of Education, for the sculpture tour, by submitting this online Sculpture Tour Request form.

 Please make your request at least two weeks prior to your preferred visit date.

-To ensure the safety of the artwork, the UAM requires visitors to check backpacks, bags, and large items at the front desk.
-The UAM may refuse to accept other items at its discretion and is not responsible for items held at the front desk.
+The UAM may refuse to accept items at its discretion and is not responsible for items held at the front desk.

 Food and drink may not be carried into the galleries.

-Pens and markers are not permitted within the galleries.
+Pens and markers are not permitted to be used within the galleries.
 Pencils are available at the front desk.

-Flash photography, tripods, and video cameras are not permitted inside the museum.
+Flash photography, tripods, and video cameras are not permitted inside the museum without special permission.